Kekht/iHeater/katapult_en.md

 # Katapult Bootloader for STM32F042F6P6

 This document contains instructions for building and flashing the **Katapult** bootloader from Klipper for the **STM32F042F6P6** microcontroller.
-The Katapult bootloader allows flashing Klipper firmware via USB without using an ST-Link, through DFU.
+The Katapult bootloader allows flashing Klipper firmware via USB without using an ST-Link.

 ---